 There are no standard screening tests for sarcoma.
-A doctor should examine any unusual or new lumps or bumps that are growing to make sure it is not cancer.
+A doctor should examine any unusual or new lumps or bumps that are growing or larger than 2 inches (5 centimeters) to make sure it is not cancer.
 If a sarcoma is suspected, it is very important to talk with a doctor who has experience with this type of cancer.

 A diagnosis of sarcoma is made by a combination of clinical examination by a doctor and imaging tests.
 It is confirmed by the results of a biopsy.
 In addition to a physical examination, some of the tests described below may be used to diagnose sarcoma.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
-X-rays are particularly useful for bone sarcomas but less valuable for STS.
+X-rays are particularly useful for bone sarcomas but less valuable for soft-tissue sarcomas.

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size or see if the cancer has spread somewhere else.
 Sometimes, a special dye called contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein and/or be a pill or liquid the patient must drink.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein.
 MRI is often used to determine whether a sarcoma can be removed with surgery.